matyalatte/cpplint-cpp/README.md

 Basically, `cpplint-cpp` uses the same algorithm as `cpplint.py`, but some changes have been made to reduce processing time.

 - Added concurrent file processing.
-(Removed mutable variables from the global scope.)
 - Removed some redundant function calls.
 - Combined some regex patterns.
 - And other minor changes for optimization...